-If you're considering a course that is not BACP-accredited from a private training provider, check who awards or validates the training.
+If you're considering a course that is not BACP-accredited or approved from a private training provider, check who awards or validates the training.
 Courses that are not externally validated may still provide high quality training but the level of qualification may be unclear.
 We'd advise checking the course against national level indicators to make sure it will provide you with a suitable qualification.
 You can find more information on the gov.uk website – What qualification levels mean.

 Online and distance learning

 The COVID-19 pandemic has affected counselling as a profession with many counsellors moving to work online or by phone.
 Remote counselling and psychotherapy training and placements have also become more common.
 From September 2021, we're adjusting our membership entry requirements to allow some online learning and remote placements - see our Membership pages for details.